Free Scientific Method Worksheet Printables

 What is a Hypothesis?

-A hypothesis is a statement that can be tested by scientific methods.
-It’s an essential tool for scientific research, as it helps scientists test theories and make predictions about their observations.
-In this guide, we’ll take a look at how to write a hypothesis, why it’s important, and some tips on how to ensure your hypothesis is successful.
+A hypothesis is a statement that scientific methods can test.
+It’s an essential tool for scientific research, as it enables scientists to test theories and make predictions based on their observations.

 How to Write a New Hypothesis?

-1. First state the problem or question that your experiment will be testing.
+- First, state the problem or question that your experiment will be testing.

 3. Finally, you’ll want to consider possible variables that could impact your results.